-As of December 31, 2016, the Finance and Investment Committee (the "Finance Committee") consisted of five independent directors (Messrs.
-Mack, Gould, Sande, and Drs.
-Nave and Sohn) and one non-independent director (Mr. Hilton).
+As of December 31, 2017 , the Finance and Investment Committee (the "Finance Committee") consisted of three independent directors (Mr. Mack and Drs.
+Sohn and Nave) and two non-independent director (Messrs.
+Hilton and Vecchione).
 Dr. Sohn serves as Chairman of the Finance Committee.
-The Finance Committee held seven meetings in 2016.
-Following committee reassessments on March 31, 2017, Messrs.
-Gould and Sande left the Finance Committee and Mr. Vecchione was appointed to the Finance Committee.
 The Finance Committee is appointed by the Board of Directors to review strategies and oversee the effectiveness of financial management and investment activities at the Company and each of its subsidiaries.
 The Finance Committee's duties include:

-- Monitoring the Company's investment portfolio and trading account activities, including investment and loan purchase and sale activity, valuation trends and methodology, and compliance with approved policies and risk limitations;
+- Monitor the Company's investment portfolio and trading account activities, including investment and loan purchase and sale activity, valuation trends and methodology, and compliance with approved policies and risk limitations; - Monitor the Company's interest rate and liquidity risk positions considering the trends, effectiveness, size, and sensitivities to stress of these positions relative to approved policies and risk limitations; - Monitor credit trends and risk for investments and loans within the purview of the Committee, particularly exposure to municipalities and other financial institutions;

-- Monitoring the Company's interest rate and liquidity risk positions considering the trends, effectiveness, size, and sensitivities to stress of these positions relative to approved policies and risk limitations; - Reviewing and discussing the Company's current and projected capital ratios considering overall financial condition, growth, strategy changes, and relevant economic conditions; - Reviewing and discussing trends and changes related to deposit taking and borrowing; - Monitoring the overall activities conducted in the non-banking entities of the Company; - Reviewing and discussing the asset allocations and investment returns related to bank owned life insurance and employee 401(k)-related portfolios; - Reviewing and discussing the accounting, profitability, legal, audit and compliance, systems and operations, and reputational risk implications of any new investment, debt, equity capital, and/or derivative strategies prior to the introduction of the product; - Reviewing any relevant reports rendered by the Company's internal audit and compliance departments and external auditors, and work with the Audit Committee, as appropriate, to ensure that any necessary corrective actions are taken and achieved; - Reviewing any relevant reports received from bank regulators regarding the activities of the Finance Committee; and - Reviewing and approving any submission material required as part of regulatory mandated stress testing, including schedules and supporting artifacts.
+- Review and discuss the Company's current and projected capital ratios considering overall financial condition, growth, strategy changes, and relevant economic conditions; - Review and discuss trends and changes related to deposit taking and borrowing; - Monitor the overall activities conducted in any non-banking affiliates of the Company; - Review and discuss the asset allocations and investment returns related to bank owned life insurance and employee 401(k)-related portfolios; - Review and discuss the risk management, accounting, profitability, legal, audit and compliance, systems and operations, and reputational risk implications of any new investment, debt, equity capital, and/or derivative strategies prior to the introduction of the product; - Review any relevant reports rendered by the Company's internal audit and compliance departments, and external auditors, and work with the Audit Committee, as appropriate, to ensure that any necessary corrective actions are taken and achieved; - Review any relevant reports received from bank regulators regarding the activities of the Committee; and - Review and approve any submission material required as part of regulatory stress testing, including schedules and supporting artifacts.